df8819/WinFunct/README.md

 ## Known Issues / Comments

 - _Thank you for using my App.
 Feedback is always welcome_ ✌
-- _This is still my 'learning by doing' app.
-It may provide useful functions, but the code for sure could use some refactoring and love in general_ 😇
+- _This is my 'learning by doing' app.
+It provides useful functions, but expect some of them to misbehave from time to time_ 😇

 ## Screenshots